 However, just like with any investment, there are some cons to consider as well.
-If you are thinking about buying an owner occupied rental property in Melbourne, read on to learn more about some of the pros and cons!
+If you are thinking about buying an owner occupied rental property in Central Florida, read on to learn more about some of the pros and cons!

-Pros and Cons Of An Owner Occupied Rental Property in Melbourne
+Pros and Cons Of An Owner Occupied Rental Property in Central Florida

 Have Other People Pay Your Mortgage